 More options: Universal insurance collects dividends like whole life; however, there’s the flexibility to direct the investments yourself, versus the insurance company directing your funds.
 Term-to-100 and whole life non-participating are pure life insurance products with no growth opportunities.

 Get personalized quotes from Canada's top life insurance providers.All for free with ratehub.ca.
-Let's get started.*You will be leaving MoneySense.
-Just close the tab to return.
+Let's get started.*This will open a new tab.
+Just close the tab to return to MoneySense.

 Why a permanent policy costs more than a child term rider

 Whether you’re buying life insurance for yourself or for your child, premiums for a permanent policy will cost more than those for a term policy because of their extra features and benefits.
 Here’s what’s behind the sticker price:

 - Unlike a CTR, it’s an independent policy that is managed separately from yours

 - It offers lifelong coverage and never expires

 - Its value can be as high as you want it to be.
 (For example, if your teen is a pop star, the $35,000 cap of a child rider likely won’t offer enough payout)